 Another curious complaint from various feminist spokespersons was that there had been too many inquiries, and the proposed inquiry was both unnecessary and would delay progress.
 This is extraordinary given the ongoing vocal urging for more inquiries/commissions/etc despite the many state and federal inquiries that have taken place – particularly related to domestic violence.
 A number of these inquiries can be seen listed in the relevant section of my Table of Contents page.

-Submissions to the Family Law Inquiry have now closed, and a final report is due to be submitted in October 2020.
+Submissions to the Family Law Inquiry have now closed, and a final report was due to be submitted in October 2020.
 On 31 August 2020, both Houses of Parliament agreed to extend the reporting date to the last sitting day in February 2021.
 An interim report was subsequently released on 7 October 2020.

-How many, if any, of the following groups explicitly represent fathers/men and/or male victims of domestic abuse?
+In closing, how many, if any, of the following groups explicitly represent fathers/men and/or male victims of domestic abuse?
 How many have anything approaching gender equality with regards to their board and/or their staff?

 Other posts in this blog that you might find relevant include: